Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-Victims of crime have an important role within the parole process and can assist the State Parole Authority (SPA) with its deliberations before a final decision is made.
+Victims of crime and their families have an important role within the parole process and can assist the State Parole Authority before a final decision is made.

-In some cases, victims can also make verbal submissions in court to State Parole Authority members during public review hearings.
+Victims can make verbal submissions in court to Parole Authority members during public review hearings.

-All the information contained in a victim's submission to the SPA is strictly confidential unless the victim gives consent for a copy to be provided to the offender, or their legal representative.
+All the information contained in a victim's submission to the Authority is strictly confidential unless the victim gives consent for a copy to be provided to the offender, or their legal representative.

 The parole process can sometimes be a difficult course to navigate but the Victims Register is available with highly trained staff to provide advice and support to victims of crime.